Dash-Industry-Forum/dash.js/pages/advanced/dvb-font-downloading.md

 # DVB Font Downloading

 Dash.js supports the mechanism described in the DVB DASH profile (ETSI TS 103 285 Section 7.2 Downloadable Fonts) for signalling downloadable fonts using descriptors within an MPD.
-This is intended for use with EBU-TT-D (compatible with IMSC1 text) subtitles.
+This is intended for use with [EBU-TT-D](https://tech.ebu.ch/publications/tech3380) (compatible with [IMSC1](https://www.w3.org/TR/ttml-imsc1.0.1/) Text Profile) subtitles.
 The key details of the mechanism and how to use it are covered here.

 ## Usage

-As a content provider, you may choose to specify a font within your TTML subtitles that the subtitles should be rendered with.
+As a content provider, you may choose to specify fonts within your TTML subtitles that the subtitles should be rendered with.
 This could be for accessibility, language, or stylistic reasons.
-However this will only work if the specified font is available on the device or browser where the dash player is being used, which may not always be under the control of the content provider.
+However this will only work if the specified fonts are available on the device or browser where the dash player is being used, which may not always be under the control of the content provider.

-To assist with this, the DVB font download mechanism allows you to signal a font for download in an MPD.
+To assist with this, the DVB font download mechanism allows you to signal font resources for download in an MPD, and associate them with specific font family names used within the TTML.
 This is achieved by including Supplemental or Essential Property descriptors with the specified scheme in the MPD.

 Reference media which signals fonts for download can be found in the [dash.js reference player](http://reference.dashif.org/dash.js/nightly/samples/dash-if-reference-player/).